ClouDesire/docusaurus/docs/csp-product.md

 ### Product details customization

-Once the product is imported in catalog, it can be customized as with any other product present in the catalog (logo, description, and so on), and additional [Extra Resources](onboarding.md#extra-resources) can be added at your choice.
+Once the product is imported, it can be customized as with any other product present in the catalog (logo, description, and so on), and additional [Extra Resources](onboarding.md#extra-resources) can be added at your choice.